adeira/universe/src/mrtnzlml-meta/docs/relay.md

 - Function `readInlineData` doesn't support variables (throws error _"Variables are not yet supported inside @inline fragments."_)
 - How to figure out request is in-flight when using fetch policy `store-and-network` (to show some spinner)?
 - How to access fields with some complicated args (without actually knowing all the possible args combinations in advance).
+See: https://github.com/facebook/relay/issues/3077

 ## On handling of GraphQL errors in Relay